About Passkeys and Security Keys

 Example:

-- When prompted, tap your finger to enage your TouchID and unlock your passkey for accessing your WFU account.
+- When prompted, tap your finger to engage your TouchID and unlock your passkey for accessing your WFU account.

 Key Differences Summarized: